Mrmagicpie/Mrmagicpie/README.md

 ## Who are you

-I'm a yound developer learning many things.
+I'm a young developer learning many things.
 Below is a list of things I'm learning oop:

 - CSS
 - HTML